pottekkat/personal-website/content/books/fortress-besieged.md

 fmContentType: Book Review
 ---

 _**Fortress Besieged**_ is my first Chinese novel.
-I had a habit of asking people I meet in different countries to recommend me books.
-This was send to me by my Chinese colleague three years ago.
-I've heard that there's a lot of humor lost in translation in this book but it still has a lot of strong positive reviews.
+I had a habit of asking people I met in different countries to recommend books to me.
+This was sent to me by my Chinese colleague three years ago.
+I've heard that a lot of humor is lost in translation in this book, but it still has a lot of strong, positive reviews.